kolenaIO/kolena/docs/metrics/mean-absolute-error.md

 ---
-description: Understanding mean absolute error (MAE) within ML
+description: How to calculate and interperet MAE for regression ML tasks
 ---

 # Mean Absolute Error (MAE)